 Visiting ANOHA is free of charge.
 An overview of all prices and conditions can be found on the website of the Jewish Museum Berlin at Planning Your Visit.

 Where can I get tickets for my visit to the Children’s World?

 What is visiting like under Covid-era conditions?

 At ANOHA, we want you to explore as freely as possible.
 To make it possible for you to visit us during the coronavirus pandemic, we’ve developed a concept that protects both you and us.
-We will accompany you for 120 minutes through the exhibition.
-During that time, you can play and explore freely.

 Learn more about our other offerings.

 ANOHA is located at Frommet-und-Moses-Mendelssohnplatz 1, in Berlin’s Kreuzberg district.
 The entrance is on the right side of the big Academy building on the plaza.
 You can recognize it by its blue walls and the big ANOHA lettering.

 You can reach ANOHA by U-Bahn (subway) from the Hallesches Tor (U1, U3, U6) and Kochstraße/Checkpoint Charlie (U6) stations.
 Three bus stops are also nearby: Jüdisches Museum Berlin (on the 248 line), Lindenstraße/Ecke Oranienstraße (M29), and Zossener Brücke (M41).